Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 If you are in the area on Thursday evenings in the summer, you won’t want to miss the Food Truck Roundup, which features live music, lots of space to sit, picnic, or dance, and an amazing collection of food vendors.

 While you won’t have endless choices for eateries along Vermont Route 30, there’s enough farm-fresh Vermont goodness to keep your taste buds and your belly smiling all weekend long.
-Here’s a sampling of the yummy offerings available between Brattleboro and West Townshend on Route 30.
+Here’s a sampling of the yummy offerings available along Route 30 between Brattleboro and West Townshend.

-Divine Pastries at Fire Arts Cafe in Brattleboro
+Divine Pastries at West River Cafe in Brattleboro

 Wake up early and drive a few miles outside of downtown Brattleboro for the best French pastries this side of the Connecticut River.
-Fire Arts Cafe is a stunning bakery and coffee shop where you can start your morning with a buttery croissant and a rich maple latte.
+West River Cafe is a stunning bakery and coffee shop where you can start your morning with a buttery croissant and a rich maple latte.
 Or maybe a slice of quiche and a steaming mug of tea.
 Decisions, decisions!

 When you’ve had your caffeine fix and your fill of flaky pastries, head next door to Fire Arts Vermont, a combination glass-blowing and ceramics studio with a beautiful gallery featuring a colorful mix of ceramics and glass art.